lowRISC/opentitan/hw/ip/rstmgr/doc/dv/index.md

 * [dv_utils_pkg]({{< relref "hw/dv/sv/dv_utils/README.md" >}})
 * [csr_utils_pkg]({{< relref "hw/dv/sv/csr_utils/README.md" >}})

-### Compile-time configurations
-[list compile time configurations, if any and what are they used for]

 ### Global types & methods
 All common types and methods defined at the package level can be found in `rstmgr_env_pkg`.
 Some of them in use are: